Skip to main content

 • Number of passengers (double occupancy): 3,858

-All three ships have received some sort of amplification, from a complete overhaul of the pool deck to the addition of the only boomerang-style slide in the fleet.
+All three ships have received some sort of upgrade, from a complete overhaul of the pool deck to the addition of the only boomerang-style slide in the fleet.

 That being said, there are some differences among the ships, so it's important to check and see if the one you're looking to sail on has the amenities you are hoping for.